Trade directory · Midwest City metro · Oklahoma

 Inspection Schedule

-Required for permitted work only.
-Electrical and plumbing work requires rough-in and final inspections.
+Electrical work requires rough-in and final inspections.
+Plumbing requires pressure test and final inspection.
 Structural work requires foundation, framing, and final inspections.
 Inspections must be scheduled 24 hours in advance through Midwest City Building Department.

 §4